sawamotokai/atcoder-graphviz/README.md

 Wanna visualzie graph problems of AtCoder?
 Look no further!
 This program converts inputs to typical graph problems into graph, with support for trees and directed graphs.

+## Dependencies
+To visualize graphs, `xdot` is required.
+Please install it before using this program.

 ## Supported input format
 ```
 N M